go-goyave/goyave/v6_CHANGELOG.md

   - NewTestServer removed.
 NewTestServerWithOptions renamed NewTestServer.
   - NewTestServer doesn't load configuration from files anymore.
 It only loads the default values `config.LoadDefault()` (but replace port with 0 for auto assignment) if no Config is provided in the options.
   - TODO document how to test log output and how to output logs to testing.T.Output
+- Improved documentation by using links
+- Paginator: fetch query isn't executed anymore if the count query returns 0.
+- Factory Save now returns an error
+- Database timeout plugin now works on Scan too

 TODO docs pass with links
 TODO cleanup resources directory
+TODO document how to use database.New with sqlmock (NewFromDialector)